tidepool-org/development/README.md

 Managing a K8s cluster can be very challenging, and even more so when using one for local development.
 [Tilt](https://tilt.dev/) is a CLI tool used to simplify and streamline management of local development services within a Kubernetes cluster.

 By using our Tilt setup, developers can very easily run a live-reloading instance of any of our frontend or backend services without needing to directly use or understand Helm or Kubernetes.
 All that's needed is uncommenting a couple of lines in a `Tiltconfig.yaml` file, and updating the local paths to where the developer has checked out the respective git repo, if different than the default defined in the config.

-**WINDOWS USERS:** Currently, our Tilt config only works in MacOS and Linux environments.
-To run within windows, we recommend you set up and run withing a Linux VM via a virtualization tool such as VirtualBox or VMWare.
-We do intend to natively support Windows in an upcoming iteration.

 **IMPORTANT NOTE:** We currently run against version `v0.9.7` of Tilt, so be sure to install the correct version when following the [Tilt Installation Instructions](https://docs.tilt.dev/install.html#alternative-installation).